[Above: Nosferatu dir. Robert Eggers. DOP Jarin Blaschke.]

 Films: The Naked Gun, The Legend of Ochi, King Kong, Materialists

-As with Death of The Unicorn, I had been anticipating the release of The Legend of Ochi for a while; the release had been delayed a couple of times, and some cinemas had even shown the film in Spring, but I had to wait until August for it to come to my local Odeon.
-Again, the film didn't quite live up to my own personal hype, mostly because I found the film to be lacking an emotional core, but I love the setting and the visuals, particularly the practical creature effects.
+As with Death of a Unicorn, I had been anticipating the release of The Legend of Ochi for a while; the release had been delayed a couple of times, and some cinemas had even shown the film in Spring, but I had to wait until August for it to come to my local Odeon.
+Again, the film didn't quite live up to my own personal hype, mostly because I found the film to be lacking an emotional core - and I would've liked to have seen more of the 'fish out of water' dynamic of the Ochi trying to exist within the human world, akin to ET, Gremlins, and the other films which inspired this - but I liked the setting and the visuals, particularly the practical creature effects.

 SEPTEMBER 2025